Common Types of Adoption Fees

-Medical Expenses: When a prospective birth mother chooses adoption, her medical expenses will be covered by a combination of available insurance and adoption fees paid by the hopeful adoptive family.
+Medical Expenses: When a prospective birth parent chooses adoption, her medical expenses will be covered by a combination of available insurance and adoption fees the hopeful adoptive family pays.
 Depending on the insurance policy and any medical needs that arise during pregnancy and delivery, these adoption expenses can vary.

-Legal Expenses: Legal work for the adoptive family and the prospective birth mother is covered by the adoptive parents during the adoption process.
+Legal Expenses: During the adoption process, the adoptive parents cover the legal work for the prospective birth parents and for themselves.
 This legal representation will help with things like termination of parental rights and legal consent to the adoption.
 Because of differences in state laws and the amount of legal work required for the specific adoption situation, these fees vary.

-Living Expenses: In some cases, living expenses can also be covered for the prospective birth mother.
-Living expenses could include things like housing costs and groceries for the potential birth mother.
-The amount of living expenses depends on the birth mom’s unique situation and the laws of the state she lives in.
+Living Expenses: In some cases, living expenses can also be covered for the prospective birth parent.
+Living expenses could include things like housing costs and groceries for the potential birth parent.
+The amount of living expenses depends on the birth parent’s unique situation and the laws of the state they live in.
 This can change the total price to adopt a child.

 What You Should Look for When Learning About Adoption Agency Fees